memelang-net/meme-sql-php/readme.md

 * *data.sql* sample ARBQ data in SQL format
 * *data.sqlite* sample ARBQ data in an SQLite binary file
 * *index.php* HTML interface to make queries
+* *meme-db.php* configuration file to establish database connection
 * *meme-parse.php* parses Memelang commands into an array
-* *meme-sql-conf.php* configuration file to establish database connection
-* *meme-sql-lib.php* library to convert Memelang to SQL and execute on database
+* *meme-sql.php* library to convert Memelang to SQL and execute on database